neuralmagic/sparseml/integrations/torchvision/README.md

 # SparseML Torchvision Integration

-By integrating with robust training flows in the Torchvision repository, SparseML enables you to train inference-optimized sparse versions of popular image classification models like ResNet-50 on your dataset.
+By integrating with Torchvision, SparseML enables you to train inference-optimized sparse versions of popular image classification models like ResNet-50 on your dataset.

 There are two pathways:
 - **Sparse Transfer Learning**: fine-tune a pre-sparsified checkpoint on your own dataset **[RECOMMENDED]**